How to Stop Snacking At Night with Somatic Therapy and Intuitive Eating

 1. Using Food as a Way to Regulate Your Stress Levels

 The stress you are feeling throughout the day is most likely accumulating.
 Our lives basically require us to move from one activity to another without taking time for ourselves to relax, process, or unwind.
 This is a huge problem (and something that I work on regularly with my clients).
-Eating helps a lot of people to regulate their stress levels.
+Eating helps a lot of people to regulate their stress levels…leading to emotional eating.
+Many of our first experiences being soothed as young children involved food.
+As babies we are fed milk, when we are sick we are soothed with hot soup, and grandma makes our favorite cookies when we come to visit.

 2. Food as a Transition Tool or Reward